jterrazz/archive.cryptoboard-client/README.md

-# Cryptoboard - iOS Cryptocurrencies watcher
+# [IN PROGRESS] Cryptoboard - iOS Cryptocurrencies watcher

 Written with Swift 4 & Xcode 9.4.1